FontCreator 14.0 • High-Logic

 - The OpenType Designer now has an option to show the anchor cloud while working on your mark-to-base, mark-to-ligature, or mark-to-mark lookups.

-Tag Manager to add, delete, sort, rename, and select colours.- Tag colours shade the entire cell in the glyph overview.
+- Tag colours shade the entire cell in the glyph overview.

 - We have implemented Variable FEA Syntax for glyph positioning (as proposed by Simon Cozens).